-statistics-interval: <seconds>

-The number of seconds between printing statistics to the log
+statistics-interval: <seconds> The number of seconds between printing statistics to the log for every thread.

-every thread.
 Disable with value 0 or "".
-Default is

-disabled.

-The histogram statistics are only printed if replies were

-sent

-during the statistics interval, requestlist statistics

-printed for every interval (but can be 0).
-This is because

-median calculation requires data to be present.
+Default is disabled.
+The histogram statistics are only printed if replies were sent during the statistics interval, requestlist statistics are printed for every interval (but can be 0).
+This is because median calculation requires data to be present.

-statistics-cumulative: <yes or no>
+extended-statistics: <yes or no>